zijianhuang/nmce/README.md

 TV screen is not considered.

 Remarks:
-* This repository has started with a lot functions, pipes, directives and components since 2017 however overtime as Angular and Angular Material UI Component Library have grown more matured and comprehensive, many has gone in favor of the built-ins one of the frameworks and libraries which include the following:
+* This repository began with a rich collection of functions, pipes, directives, and components dating back to 2017.
+However, over time, as Angular and the Angular Material UI Component Library have become more mature and comprehensive, many of these utilities have been deprecated in favor of the built-in features provided by the frameworks and libraries, which include the following:
     * MomentJS then luxon for date time handling.
     * dinerojs for monetary calculations.

 ## Design Approaches